 By Group Captain Kapil Bhargava (Retd)

 History has a strong tendency to get revised and updated as new information emerges.
 Almost all the text of the earlier article came from a book by Late Mr Alka Sen, one of India’s earliest aviation correspondents.
-Now we have Jefferis Evans D’Angelis the great grandson of the then famous Flying Corsican, to point out that the actual first flight ever in India took place in Madras on 10th March 1910, nine months ahead of the one in Allahabad.
+Now we have Jefferis Evans D’Angelis the great grandson of the then famous Flying Corsican, who took an extended amount of flight training back in the day, to point out that the actual first flight ever in India took place in Madras on 10th March 1910, nine months ahead of the one in Allahabad.
 He is correct in this claim and this post is an update of the last article.
 Additional; background of the intrepid designer-pilot of the past is also reproduced here to introduce his many facets to us.

 Giacomo D’Angelis, a confectioner from Corsica, arrived in Madras in 1880 and opened his `Maison Francaise’.
 His `Kitchen Department’, he assured the gentry of Madras, was “the first and finest of its kind”.
 It didn’t take long for D’Angeli’s catering service to get known.
 His excellent service soon enabled him to open a small hotel in 1906.
 Continuing to prosper, this eventually became the Hotel d’ Angeli, with unmatched luxury and facilities, including an electrical lift, running hot water, etc. But with passage of time, changes of ownership and name, the hotel premises on Mount Road, Madras transformed into Bata’s main showroom in Chennai.